AbtahiJamil-cyber/Bangladesh/README.md

                     </div>
                     <div class="card-content">
                         <h3>Cox's Bazar</h3>
                         <p>The world's longest natural sea beach, stretching 120 km along the Bay of Bengal.
-It's one of the most popular tourist destinations in Bangladesh.</p>
+It's one of the most popular tourist destinations in Bangladesh with beautiful sandy beaches.</p>
                         <a href="#" class="card-btn">Explore <i class="fas fa-arrow-right"></i></a>
                     </div>
                 </div>